aethrox/klaro/docs/configuration.md

 ### Custom LLM Models

 Klaro supports multiple LLM models through the LangChain integration.
-By default, it uses `gpt-4o-mini` for cost-effectiveness, but you can configure alternative models.
+By default, it uses `gpt-4o` for high-quality, accurate outputs, but you can configure alternative models.

 #### Switching Models